Ajax23/PoreMS/docsrc/workflow.rst

 .. note::

-  If the GROMACS filling functions, like ``solvate`` or ``insert-molecules`` are used with small molecules, it may that molecules are placed within the grid.
-Of course these molecules have to be removed from the grid before running the simulation.
+  If the GROMACS filling functions, like ``solvate`` or ``insert-molecules`` are used with small molecules, it may happen that molecules are placed within the grid.
+Naturally these molecules have to be removed from the grid before running the simulation.

 Density analysis procedure
 --------------------------

-All atoms are sampled each frame if they are inside or outside the bounds of the pore minus an entry length on both sides.
-Inside the pore the atom instances will be added to radial cylindric slices :math:`r_i-r_{i-1}` and outside to rectangular slices :math:`z_j-z_{j-1}` with pore radius :math:`r_i` of radial slice :math:`i` and length :math:`z_j` of slice :math:`j`.

 The density calculation inside and outside the pore is done by calculating the number density :math:`\rho_n` and using the molar mass :math:`M` of the molecule to determine the mass density :math:`\rho`.

 The basic idea is counting the number of molecules :math:`N_i` in volume slices :math:`V_i`, thus getting the number densitiy :math:`\rho_{n,i}` in these subvolumes.
 Inside the pore this is done by creating a radial slicing, similar to the radial distribution function.
 These subvolumes are calculated by

 .. math::